Kristmh/sentiment_github_api/README.md

 yarn dev
 ```

-Run only next.js
+If you only want to run next.js server:

 ```bash
 yarn next-dev
 ```

-Run only fastapi
+If you only want to run fastapi server:

 ```bash
 yarn fastapi-dev